GregHowley.com

 Interestingly, all the bright energy in film these days is coming from Mexico, South America, Asia, eastern Europe and other places Hollywood typically overlooks.
 If you're willing to dig a little, you can be a very happy film-lover and forget about Hollywood altogether.

-Comment Friday, July 25th 2008 by tagger
+Comment Fri, July 25 - 6:24 PM by tagger

 As Greg probably knows, I _used_ to know quite a few SF, film and TV writers.
 Subtract the ones who have died or relocated to another quantum reality to escape the overwhelming brain deadness of this one, and there are still a few I can find to talk with.
-The prevailing opinion seems to be that Hollywood screen writers and producers are scientifically illiterate (think "NASA management" and can take a story written by a competent SF author, strip it of any validity by turning all the dialog into technobabble a la "Star Trek," and turning out a screen play that makes "Iron Man" look like something that should get written up in Scientific American.
+The prevailing opinion seems to be that Hollywood screen writers and producers are scientifically illiterate (think "NASA management") and can take a story written by a competent SF author, strip it of any validity by turning all the dialog into technobabble a la "Star Trek," and turning out a screen play that makes "Iron Man" look like something that should get written up in Scientific American.
 If the story manages to remain intact despite the screen writers, the director is there to totally screw it up.
 The recent "I Am Legend" train wreck is typical.

 My point--there is absolutely no shortage of clods who will shell out good money to watch any piece of trash Holyweird sees fit to foist off on them.
 As Greg points out, the perception is that remakes are safe.
 Consider the dumbness of taking a so-so TV show and making a movie out of it.
-Even a good TV show with literate scripts can make a really bad film (e.g. "Mission Impossible".
+Even a good TV show with literate scripts can make a really bad film (e.g. "Mission Impossible").

 If you want good SF (or anything else, for that matter), I suggest you go read a book.